-This articles describes several ways of backing up the mailbox in case the employee has left the company and mailbox is no longer requeired.
+This article describes several ways of backing up the mailbox in case the employee has left the company and mailbox is no longer required.

 Outlook Backup allows customers to perform various operations with PST files.
 Typical operations include migrating mailboxes to Intermedia as well as backup and restore operations.
-In order to use Outlook Backup, customers must log in to $cpanelfirstuse with account owner credentials or as a technical administrator with access to the Outlook Backup module.
+In order to use Outlook Backup, customers must log in to HostPilot® Control Panel with account owner credentials or as a technical administrator with access to the Outlook Backup module.

 Note: when a backup is created, the notification is being sent only to the account administrator.
 The end-user will not receive the notification.